Menu

 * A nurturing environment where children are uniquely valued.

-* A newly refurbished Reception classroom and outdoor area.
+* A spacious, well-resourced Reception classroom and outdoor area.

 * A five-day part-time induction period for children starting Reception to help them settle well into school.